 It’s not uncommon to visit a website these days and find a section on value-added.
 In general, there are several pictures of assemblies and a nice view of the build area, but no real explanation on what the value is and on what side of the transaction it is added.

-As it relates to Fluid Power Engineering, value added is a means to increase our customer’s bottom line by reducing and eliminating both hard and soft costs associated in the manufacturing process.
+As it relates to FPE Automation, value added is a means to increase our customer’s bottom line by reducing and eliminating both hard and soft costs associated in the manufacturing process.

 Whether you are an OEM customer building and selling capital equipment, or an end user manufacturing a particular product your primary goal is to build this equipment or manufacturer the product as efficiently and cost effectively as possible.

 If a portion of your process is assembling pneumatic components, control panels etc., that process adds cost to your bottom line in several ways:

 Many assemblies consist of several parts.
 Each line item needs to be purchased, brought into your inventory and staged until everything arrives and can be assembled.
 There are several costs involved in this; transaction cost, cost to carry, and the receivables begin once it hits your dock.

 Once the units are received, they must be assembled and tested by your staff.
 There are labor costs involved.
 In many cases, your overhead is much higher then ours.
 A defective part, leaks after assembly, can add even more cost to the process.